 After my Master’s, I returned to Europe and worked in the European Parliament in Brussels.
 In 2015, I embarked on PhD studies in the School of International Relations at the University of St Andrews.
 Under the supervision of Professor Ian Taylor, I researched the political economy of Chinese-funded transport infrastructure in Tanzania and Zambia.

-Since 2020, I have been a Postdoctoral Research Fellow in the ERC-funded African Governance and Space (AFRIGOS) project in the Centre of African Studies at the University of Edinburgh.
+After my PhD, I worked as a Postdoctoral Research Fellow in the ERC-funded African Governance and Space (AFRIGOS) project in the Centre of African Studies at the University of Edinburgh.
+In October 2022, I joined the Chair for International Relations at the University of Freiburg as a lecturer.
 I am also a Research Fellow in the Centre for International and Comparative Politics at Stellenbosch University.
 I have taught courses on Global Political Economy as well as on the International Relations of Africa.

 My personal interests include kind people, good food, travelling, reggae and yoga.